chaniahoffman/01-My-Blog/README.md

 ![img_6244](https://user-images.githubusercontent.com/43041235/47758629-d1929c00-dc79-11e8-9065-1b2376b0e118.JPG)

-*Inside the barn are farrowing crates*
+*Farrow crates inside the barn*

 ***
-## Choose the Right Pigs
+## Choosing the Right Pigs

 Selecting the right pigs for any operation is not an easy task.
 Opinions fluctuate depending on the operation and the current concept of the ideal animal.
 Different types of pigs are better suited for diverse types of scenarios from commercial production type hogs, to heritage breeds, and even into the show pig sector.
 Both visual appraisal and written performance should be considered.
 The animal may look good, but do the numbers match up?

-There are multiple examples of a breeder buying a phenomenal looking boar or gilt.
-But when they get home, the pig will not breed.
+There are multiple examples of a breeder buying a phenomenal looking boar or gilt, but when they get home, the pig will not breed.
 Therefore, a lot of money is wasted on an animal that is sent to the slaughterhouse.
 It can also go the other way around, the pig may look great on paper with a respectable pedigree but may be physically unable to perform, such as lameness, or blind, etc.

 On the farm at CofO, we have several different breeds of hogs.
 Each breed brings something new to the table.
 The farm was founded with a Hampshire herd and has expanded to include Berkshires, Yorkshires, cross-breds, and commercial lines.